ralls0/LiqoBenchmark/README.md

 For my tests, I’m going to setup the clusters on the virtual machines hosted on [CrownLabs](https://crownlabs.polito.it/).

-> VMs: 4 CORE, 8 GB of RAM, and 25 GB of disk.
+> VMs: Ubuntu Desktop 20.04 with 8 CORE, 8 GB of RAM, and 50 GB of disk.
 > NOTE: By default, not all 25 GB are available.
 You can use these commands to extend the disk:

 ```bash